-- Readings: Democracy/Fragile States (Caldwell, 2022); China (Day, 2022), Middle East (Abrams, 2021; Broder, 2020b); Central America (Young, 2018); Global Migration (Glazer, 2020a); Climate Change (Wanlund, 2017); Oceans (Wallace, 2019); Global Population (Straight, 2019); Pandemics (Glazer, 2020b) from CQ Researcher readings.
-Universal Declaration of Human Rights from the United Nations website and Human Rights (2021) from Gale Opposing Viewpoints; Russia & Ukraine (Berger, 2022) from The Washington Post and (Bates, 2015) from The Week; NATO (Masters, 2022) from Council on Foreign Relations; Global Migration (Sengupta, 2015) from The New York Times; Human rights & COVID-19 response (2020) from the United Nations - 2.
-Assignments: Essays 2-Russia-Ukraine, 3-NATO, 4-China, 5-Central America, 6-Climate Change, 7-Global Population, 8-Pandemics; Exercises 2-Human Rights, 3-Democracy, 4-Middle East, 6-Oceans - 3.
-Activities/Experiences: Weekly in-class discussions as well as Canvas discussions/brainstorming sessions.
-Exercises 4-Middle East, 6-Oceans, 7-Global Hunger, Final-Freedonia.
-Videos: The story of human rights, The Universal Declaration of Human Rights, Human rights in the 21st century; History of democracy, Understanding authoritarianism, Fragile states index 2021, What is the future of fragile states?; Why Russia is Invading Ukraine, Slavs and Vikings: Medieval Russia and the Origins of the Kievan Rus; What is NATO?, NATO: Summary on a map; From Follower To Leader, Why China is building islands, How Taiwan Became the Biggest Risk; Peace in the Middle East?, Leaving Afghanistan, The Abraham Accords and the Israeli-Palestinian Conflict; Northern Triangle: The origins of America's migrant crisis, Cental America: History and heritage; Migration crisis: Time for a new approach?, Large-scale movements of refugees and migrants are a global phenomenon; Climate Change: A threat multiplier; The fish on my plate; World population: Seven billion and counting, Why the world population won't exceed 11 billion; A History of Pandemics.
-Podcast: The rise of zoonotic diseases.
+- Readings: Democracy/Fragile States (Caldwell, 2022); China (Day, 2022), Middle East (Abrams, 2021; Broder, 2020b); Central America (Young, 2018); Global Migration (Glazer, 2020a); Climate Change (Wanlund, 2017); Oceans (Wallace, 2019); Global Population (Straight, 2018) from CQ Researcher readings.
+Universal Declaration of Human Rights from the United Nations website and (Gjelten, 2018) from National Public Radio.
+Russia & Ukraine (Berger, 2022) from The Washington Post and (Bates, 2015) from The Week; NATO (Masters, 2022) from Council on Foreign Relations; Global Migration (Sengupta, 2015) from The New York Times - 2.
+Assignments: Essays 2-Russia & Ukraine, 3-NATO, 4-China, 5-Central America, 6-Climate Change, 7-Global Population; Exercises 2-Human Rights, 3-Democracy, 4-Middle East\, 6-Oceans - 3.
+Activities/Experiences: Weekly in-class discussions as well as Canvas discussions/brainstorming sessions as needed.
+Exercises 4-Middle East\, 6-Oceans, 7-Global Hunger, Final-Freedonia.
+Videos: The story of human rights, The Universal Declaration of Human Rights, Human rights in the 21st century; History of democracy, Understanding authoritarianism, Fragile states index 2021, What is the future of fragile states?; Why Russia is Invading Ukraine, Slavs and Vikings: Medieval Russia and the Origins of the Kievan Rus; What is NATO?, NATO: Summary on a map; From Follower To Leader, Why China is building islands, How Taiwan Became the Biggest Risk; Peace in the Middle East?, Leaving Afghanistan, The Abraham Accords and the Israeli-Palestinian Conflict; Northern Triangle: The origins of America's migrant crisis, Cental America: History and heritage; Migration crisis: Time for a new approach?, Large-scale movements of refugees and migrants are a global phenomenon; Climate Change: A threat multiplier; The fish on my plate; World population: Seven billion and counting, Why the world population won't exceed 11 billion